joelpeckham/jpeckham.com/content/projects/GPT-Powered Stock Trading Research.md

 ## Background

 Back in the dark ages (yes, I mean before Chat-GPT took the internet by storm), transformer-based text generation models were known only to AI researchers and the nerdiest of programmers.
 It took until the release of OpenAi’s GPT-2 in early 2019 before I joined the hype train.
 Like everyone else at the time, I wanted to co-opt the power of transformers for fun and profit, but alas OpenAi was only allowing other big-time researchers, or deep-pocketed corporations access to their groundbreaking technology.
 Thankfully in the meantime, [Ben Wang](https://github.com/kingoflolz) and [Aran Komatsuzaki](https://twitter.com/arankomatsuzaki) were assembling a crack team of open-source gods to compete with OpenAI.
-Working a breakneck pace, they released [GPT-J](https://arankomatsuzaki.wordpress.com/2021/06/04/gpt-j/), a free and open competitor to GPT-2 and GPT-3 by early 2021, just in time for me to make use of their work in my [senior research project](/joel_peckham_evaluating_transformer_networks_2022.pdf) for my college degree.
+Working at breakneck pace, they released [GPT-J](https://arankomatsuzaki.wordpress.com/2021/06/04/gpt-j/), a free and open competitor to GPT-2 and GPT-3 by early 2021, just in time for me to make use of their work in my [senior research project](/joel_peckham_evaluating_transformer_networks_2022.pdf) for my college degree.

 ### Timeline